NWc0de/KeccakUtils/README.md

 ```

 ## KCipher
-KCipher is a cli utility that provides authenticated symmetric encryption services via a duplexed KMACXOF256 sponge.
-Encryption is performed under a user provided password.
+KCipher is a cli utility that provides authenticated symmetric encryption services derived from the KMACXOF256 primitive.
+The user provided password is combined with some psuedo-random bytes from ```SecureRandom``` and the resulting byte array is passed to KMACXOF256 as a key to generate two auxiliary keys.
+Both keys are again used with KMACXOF256, one to produce a mask that will be xored with the message to produce the ciphertext, and the other to compute the message authentication code.

 To encrypt a file under the password, 'pass':
 ```aidl